jarelllama/Blocklist-Checker/README.md

 ### Domains found in Tranco

 The number of domains found in the [Tranco Top Sites Ranking](https://tranco-list.eu/).
 Expanding the dropdown reveals the domains found.

-### Percentage of dead domains

-The percentage of domains found unresolving by [AdGuard's Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter).

-To generate faster reports, only 60% of the compressed entries are selected for the dead check and used to calculate the percentage.
-This selection is done at random and capped at 10,000 domains.

 ### Unique domains not found in other blocklists